-Garret Stuber received his B.S. degree from University of Washington in 2000 and his Ph.D. in neurobiology from the University of North Carolina (UNC) at Chapel Hill in 2005, where he worked with Regina Carelli and Mark Wightman.
+Garret Stuber received his B.S. degree from the University of Washington in 2000 and his Ph.D. in neurobiology from the University of North Carolina (UNC) at Chapel Hill in 2005, where he worked with Regina Carelli and Mark Wightman.
 He completed his postdoctoral work with Antonello Bonci at the University of California, San Francisco, where he learned slice electrophysiology and established optogenetic approaches to study neural circuit function.